vasvi1203/Nim-Game/README.md

 # Nim Game
-Mini project for Artificial Intelligence course.
+Mini project for Artificial Intelligence course using Combinatorial Game Theory.

 Execute the following command to run the game.
 > python3 nim.py